pavel-trafimuk/timeinc-storefront/README.md

     viewer.app/LibraryConfig.plist
         serviceOptions > entitlement > bannerHeight

-There are a lot of URLs in Customization.strings… it's a good place to look if you want to change something that is set by IT.
+There are a lot of URLs in Customization.strings... it's a good place to look if you want to change something that is set by IT.

 Note: Customization.strings is a binary plist.
 I have confirmed that